earthly/website/blog/_posts/2021-09-22-awk-examples.md

 08488f220f76
 3b7fc673649f
 ```
-We can combine those with a regex to focus in on a line we care about.
-Here I stop postgres, regardless of its name.
+You can combine that last one with a regex to focus in on a line you care about.
+Here I stop postgres, regardless of its name:
 ```
 docker stop "$(docker ps -a |  awk '/postgres/{ print $1 }')"
 ```
 And so on.
 You get the idea.
+If you have a table of space delimited text returned by some tool then Awk can easily slice and dice it.

-## AWK Scripting Examples
+## Awk Scripting Examples

 > If you pick your constraints you can make a particular envelope of uses easy and ones you don't care about hard.
-> AWK's choice to be a per line processor, with optional sections for processing before all lines and after all lines is self-limiting but it defines a useful envelope of use.
+> Awk's choice to be a per line processor, with optional sections for processing before all lines and after all lines is self-limiting but it defines a useful envelope of use.
 >
 > [Michael Feathers](https://news.ycombinator.com/item?id=13455678)

-In my mind, once an AWK program spans multiple lines its time to consider putting it into a file.
+In my mind, once an Awk program spans multiple lines its time to consider putting it into a file.

 <div class="notice--info">
 **Side Note: Why Awk Scripting**